-SETO has a legacy of successful collaboration between pioneers in the solar industry.
-Photovoltaic (PV) research sponsored by the Solar Program has resulted in 274 patent families, and numerous other patents in the solar energy field build off patents attributed to the Office of Energy Efficiency and Renewable Energy.
+SETO has a legacy of successful collaboration among pioneers in the solar industry.
+In fact, SETO-funded photovoltaic (PV) research has resulted in over 300 patent families.
+Numerous other patents in the solar energy field build off patents attributed to the Office of Energy Efficiency and Renewable Energy.

-Many of the research achievements were awarded to DOE's industry and university partners working together with the national laboratories, including the National Renewable Energy Laboratory (NREL), Sandia National Laboratories (SNL), Lawrence Berkeley National Laboratory (Berkley Lab), Oak Ridge National Laboratory (ORNL), and Pacific Northwest National Laboratory (PNNL).
+Many of these awards recognize Energy Department partners in industry and universities who have collaborated with the National Laboratories, including the National Renewable Energy Laboratory (NREL), Sandia National Laboratories (SNL), Lawrence Berkeley National Laboratory (Berkeley Lab), Oak Ridge National Laboratory (ORNL), and Pacific Northwest National Laboratory (PNNL).

 Technology Review's 50 Most Innovative Companies of 2012: Alta Devices, a 2009 Incubator awardee, received this designation for developing high-efficiency gallium arsenide–based solar cells that provide a way to lower the cost of solar.

-World Record Efficiency for HCPV Solar Module: Semprius achieved 33.9% conversion efficiency with its high concentration photovoltaic module that uses a proprietary micro-transfer printing process developed under a 2009 Incubator award.
+World-Record Efficiency for HCPV Solar Module: Semprius achieved 33.9% conversion efficiency with its high-concentration photovoltaic (HCPV) module that uses a proprietary micro-transfer printing process developed under a 2009 Incubator award.

-Guinness World Record for Commercially Available PV Module: SunPower, whose manufacturing line development was supported by the Solar Program, received recognition for having the most energy efficient PV module available on the market at 22.4%.
+Guinness World Record for Commercially Available PV Module: SunPower, whose manufacturing line development was supported by SETO, received recognition for having the most energy efficient PV module on the market at 22.4%.

-World Record Efficiency for CPV Solar Cell: NREL confirmed 43.5% conversion efficiency for Solar Junction's multi-junction concentrating photovoltaic cell, which employs multiple semiconductor layers in order to absorb more wavelengths of sunlight.
-Solar Junction was a 2009 Incubator awardee
+World Record Efficiency for CPV Solar Cell: NREL confirmed 43.5% conversion efficiency for Solar Junction's multi-junction concentrating PV cell, which has multiple semiconductor layers to absorb more wavelengths of sunlight.
+Solar Junction was a 2009 Incubator awardee.

 R&D 100 Awards